-Analysis | Sarah Huckabee Sanders vouches for Trump on dead soldiers — using a false claim
+Analysis | Sarah Sanders vouches for Trump on dead soldiers — using a false claim

-Except even in the same interview, she relayed an inexplicably false claim while defending President Trump — as she has many times before.
+But in the same interview, she relayed an inexplicably false claim while defending President Trump — as she has many times before.

-Sanders claimed in the interview and a separate video posted to social media that she was in the room while Trump “let a parent know that their son had been killed” — a verbatim talking point from both.
+Sanders said in the interview and in a separate video posted to social media that she was in the room while Trump “let a parent know that their son had been killed” — a verbatim talking point from both.
 The latter video had more than 3 million views as of Tuesday afternoon.

 Sanders added in the ABC interview, “At no time, other than that moment, have I seen the president show his heart more, show his vulnerability more than in that time.”